Leviticus 10 – The Conduct of Priests

 b.
 You shall not go out from the door of the tabernacle of meeting, lest you die: Aaron perhaps also thought, “I did worse than this at the golden calf incident; why did God judge them?”
 But Aaron did that before his consecration as a priest.
 After his consecration, he and his sons had a greater accountability (for the anointing oil of the LORD is upon you).

 Then the LORD spoke to Aaron, saying: “Do not drink wine or intoxicating drink, you, nor your sons with you, when you go into the tabernacle of meeting, lest you die.
 It shall be a statute forever throughout your generations, that you may distinguish between holy and unholy, and between unclean and clean, and that you may teach the children of Israel all the statutes which the LORD has spoken to them by the hand of Moses.”

 a.
-Do not drink wine or intoxicating drink, you, nor your sons with you, when you go into the tabernacle of meeting, lest you die: This commandment to the priests of Israel came right after the judgment of Nadab and Abihu.
-This causes us to believe they may have been drunk when they were so foolish as to offer their profane fire before the LORD.
+Do not drink wine or intoxicating drink, you, nor your sons with you, when you go into the tabernacle of meeting, lest you die: This commandment for the priests of Israel came immediately after the judgment of Nadab and Abihu.
+This causes us to believe they may have been drunk when they foolishly offered their profane fire before the LORD.

 4. (12-15) The priest’s portions defined.